feng-li/texmf/README.md

 Setup three .bib files

-    myBibTeX.bib
+    References.bib
     full.bib
     abbr.bib

-where `myBibTeX.bib` contains the main BibTeX entries and `full.bib` contains the full name strings of journals and `abbr.bib` contains the abbreviations.
+where `References.bib` contains the main BibTeX entries and `full.bib` contains the full name strings of journals and `abbr.bib` contains the abbreviations.

 We take *Journal of the American Statistical Association* as an example.
-In `myBibTeX.bib` file you write every as usual except in the `journal` entry you write with a key, e,g
+In `References.bib` file you write every as usual except in the `journal` entry you write with a key, e,g

     journal = jasa,